 The sealed bid method of procurement is a formal method in which bids are publicly solicited and a firm fixed price contract is awarded to the responsible bidder whose bid, conforming to all the material terms and conditions of the Invitation for Bids (IFB), is lowest in price.
 The IFB document contains technical specifications for the product or service to be purchased, a description of the procedures for submitting a bid, and the forms on which bids must be submitted.

-When Appropriate – The sealed bid method of procurement is a preferred method for acquiring products and services that, including construction services, cost greater than $250,000.
+When Appropriate – The sealed bid method of procurement is a preferred method for formal purchases of products and services, including construction services.
 The sealed bid method of procurement may also be used for simplified purchases if it is determined to be appropriate.
 The sealed bid method of procurement is appropriate if the following conditions apply: